olejandro/TIMES-NZ-Model-Files/README.md

 - [GAMS](https://www.gams.com/) installed on your system.
 - A valid GAMS license placed in the system's designated location (e.g., `C:\GAMS\42\gamslice.txt`).
-- A working VEDA (VEDA 2.0 localhost) installation.
+- A working VEDA (VEDA 2.0 localhost) installation ([instructions here](https://veda-documentation.readthedocs.io/en/latest/pages/Getting%20started.html)).

 Ensure that you are able to use Git via the command line in a PowerShell-like environment.
 This README assumes Windows 10 or higher.